iiasa/message_ix/doc/contributing.rst

 - Use **merge pull request** (also written “create a merge commit”) in all other cases.

-  PR branches *should* be rebased on the HEAD of ``master`` before merging.
+  PR branches *should* be rebased on the HEAD of ``main`` before merging.
-  This is because some git-based tools will display commits from ``master`` and the PR branch interleaved if their dates and times are mixed, which makes it harder to read the commit history.
+  This is because some git-based tools will display commits from ``main`` and the PR branch interleaved if their dates and times are mixed, which makes it harder to read the commit history.
   Rebasing avoids this problem by ensuring each PR's commits are displayed together & in sequence.